Meet the 2023 Influence Award Judges!

 Stephanie Palasti, VP of Client Solutions: Being a working woman and starting a family doesn’t come easy.
 There’s a lot of pressure put on working women to be the ones to put their careers on hold when deciding to start a family.
 I’d like to see this change.
 When my husband and I had our second child, we split our parental leave, which was the best decision we could have made for our growing family.
 I see more and more men taking parental leave, and I’d like to see this becoming more of a norm for working couples so that women can continue to work on their careers while caring for their families.

-Marta Gongos, HR Coordinator: I think women in this generation experience mixed messaging on gender equality which can feel super confusing.
+Marta Gongos, HR Manager: I think women in this generation experience mixed messaging on gender equality which can feel super confusing.
 On one hand, we’re told that women are equal to men and we can obtain all the same successes that men do.
 On the other hand, there are still many barriers to complete gender equality.
 This disconnect can feel really frustrating and discouraging.
 It’s amazing that women now have access to opportunities that previous generations did not, but that fight for more progress still isn’t over.
 We have to keep pushing.

 Darcy Price, Content Manager: The biggest issue facing women my age is easily burnout and the myth of “having it all.”
 Society has shifted in that gender norms have evolved, and women are no longer expected to stay at home.
 However, women with families disproportionally fall into the role of “primary parent.”
 Juggling careers and family life continues to be the leading cause of burnout and in most cases, women are the ones that have to sacrifice their professional growth and make compromises when the needs of children and other family members collide with work.
 This shouldn’t be a choice we’re forced to make.